wpswings/subscriptions-for-woocommerce/README.txt

 **4) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations** You can charge extra payment in the form of an initial sign-up fee, you can do that too.
 The free Subscriptions for WooCommerce plugin support the Stripe payment integration of WooCommerce.
 This integration works seamlessly.

-**5) Offer a Free Trial to WooCommerce Subscription Users** You can provide free trials to the subscription users.
+**5) Offer Free Trial to WooCommerce Subscription Users** You can provide free trials to the subscription users.
 Admin can also set the free trial frequency.
-Urge them to sign up by offering them a free trial of subscription-based products or services.
+Urge them to sign up by offering them a free trial of WooCommerce subscriptions product or services.
 Recurring Payments can be done by the user after the free trial is over, and later WooCommerce subscription plan can be continued.

 **6) Both User and Admin Can Stop the WooCommerce Subscription Option** There is the flexibility of ending the subscription by the admin or the user at any time.
 Both can stop product subscriptions or services in easy steps.
 Thus, also halting future recurring payments.